peterjc/thapbi-pict/INSTALL.rst

     $ pip install --upgrade thapbi-pict

-Eithe rway, you can check the installed tool version using:
+Either way, you can check the installed tool version using:

 .. code:: console